Alabama Expungement Law Takes Effect

 What if you were arrested, but prosecutors dropped the charges?
 What should you say then?

 If you say no, you’re lying.
 If you say yes, the person reading the application will judge you for something you didn’t even do.
 “Well, they were arrested.
-They must’ve done something wrong,” they’ll think.
-If they want, they can search the records and see the arrest for themselves.
+Therefore, they must’ve done something wrong,” they’ll think.
+In addition, if they want, they can search the records and see the arrest for themselves.

 Alabama’s lawmakers are fixing this problem.
 On July 7th, a new expungement law will go into effect that allows Alabamians who have been arrested, but not convicted of a crime, to wipe away their arrest records.
 The expungment law also covers those that entered and completed deferment programs like drug or DUI court.
 If your records are expunged, you may not have to disclose your arrest records on job, credit, or other applications.